libingzeng/BART-Animations/README.md

 # BART-Animations
-This project was advised by [Dr. Li-Yi Wei](http://www.liyiwei.org/)
+This project was advised by [Dr. Li-Yi Wei](http://www.liyiwei.org/).

+The results are linked by [Dr. Ulf Assarsson](http://www.cse.chalmers.se/~uffe/) in the his project page of the paper ([BART](http://www.cse.chalmers.se/~uffe/BART/), searching “Libing” in the page will find the links).

 This renderer mainly has two components.
 First, parsing animation description files (AFF); Second, rendering the three animations of BART.